-The Board of Public Education and the Office of Public Instruction are separate state agencies that must work collaboratively and cooperatively to create, implement, and executive education policy in Montana.
+The Board of Public Education and the Office of Public Instruction are separate state agencies that must work collaboratively and cooperatively to create, implement, and execute education policy in Montana.
 The head of the Office of Public Instruction is the elected State Superintendent of Public Instruction.
 To illustrate, the Board of Public Education orders the distribution of the state BASE aid to schools and the Superintendent of Public Instruction distributes the BASE aid.
-The elected Superintendent of Public Instruction makes accreditation recommendations to the Board of Public Education as part of his/her general supervision responsibilities of K-12 schools, and the Board has the responsibility to evaluate and take action on the recommendations.
+The elected Superintendent of Public Instruction makes accreditation recommendations to the Board of Public Education as part of his/her general supervision responsibilities of K-12 schools, and the Board has the responsibility to evaluate and take action on the recommendations..

 Local school district boards of trustees were created by Article X Section 8 of the Montana Constitution and are vested with the powers of local supervision and control of schools in their respective school districts.
-In Montana, there are currently 401 separate school districts consisting of 826 schools and a student population of 150,573 K-12 students.
-The local board of trustees govern the individual schools within the district under the confines of the Board's accreditation standards.
+According to the 2024 Facts About Montana Education brochure, created by the Office of Public Instruction, there are currently 400 separate school districts consisting of 821 schools and a student population of 148,585 K-12 students.
+The local board of trustees govern and control the individual schools within the district under the confines of the Board's accreditation standards.

-The Board of Public Education values its proactive association with the state legislature in its current involvement with the Education Interim Committee and Education Interim Budget Committee.
-The Board has actively been involved in education interim studies.
-The Legislature has spearheaded the organization of the "Constitutional Players", which consists of members from the Education Interim Committee, Education Interim Budget Committee, Board of Public Education, Board of Regents, Commissioner of Higher Education, Montana School Boards Association, and the Office of Public Instruction.
-The Constitutional Players met multiple times since 2021 and reached consensus on focusing on four areas: Support proficiency-based learning, Transform the teaching profession and increase retention of teachers, Promote rigorous career and technical education programs, and Support early childhood education.
+The Board of Public Education values its proactive association with the State Legislature.
+The Board has actively been involved in education interim studies, committees, and research.
+The Legislature has spearheaded the organization of the "Constitutional Players", which consists of members from the Education Interim Committee, Education Interim Budget Committee, Board of Public Education, Board of Regents, Commissioner of Higher Education, Montana School Boards Association, Governor's Office, and the Office of Public Instruction.
+The Constitutional Players have met numerous times since 2021 and reached consensus on focusing on four areas: Support proficiency-based learning, Transform the teaching profession and increase retention of teachers, Promote rigorous career and technical education programs, and Support early childhood education.
 Many of these areas have garnered support from the full Legislature, including early literacy targeted interventions, expansion of the TEACH Act, increased advanced opportunities and transformational learning programs, and establishment of public charters schools.